marcgenton/marcgenton.github.io/_pages/talks.md

 **---**

-(261) Genton, M. G. (2013), "Functional boxplots for visualization of complex curve/image data:
-An application to precipitation and climate model output" and "Paradigms for a 21st century university," Ohio State University, Columbus, USA.
+**(261)** "Functional Boxplots for Visualization of Complex Curve/Image Data: An Application to Precipitation and Climate Model Output" and "Paradigms for a 21st Century University," Ohio State University, Columbus, USA.

-(260) Genton, M. G. (2013), "Multivariate spatial max-stable processes," Workshop on Multivariate Analysis and Random Matrices, New Tendencies, Guanajuato, Mexico.
+**(260)** "Multivariate Spatial Max-Stable Processes," Workshop on Multivariate Analysis and Random Matrices, New Tendencies, Guanajuato, Mexico.

-(259) Genton, M. G. (2013), "Spatio-temporal statistics and data analysis: An overview of my research group," AMCS-KAUST, Thuwal, Saudi Arabia.
+**(259)** "Spatio-Temporal Statistics and Data Analysis: An Overview of my Research Group," AMCS-KAUST, Thuwal, Saudi Arabia.

-(258) Genton, M. G. (2013), "Multivariate spatial max-stable processes," JSM, Montreal, Canada.
+**(258)** "Multivariate Spatial Max-Stable Processes," JSM, Montreal, Canada.

-(257) Genton, M. G. (2013), "Functional boxplots for visualization of complex curve/image data:
-An application to precipitation and climate model output" and "Paradigms for a 21st century university," NCAR, Boulder, USA.
+**(257)** "Functional Boxplots for Visualization of Complex Curve/Image Data: An Application to Precipitation and Climate Model Output" and "Paradigms for a 21st Century University," NCAR, Boulder, USA.

-(256) Genton, M. G. (2013), "Functional boxplots for visualization of complex curve/image data:
-An application to precipitation and climate model output" and "Paradigms for a 21st century university," Colorado School of Mines, Golden, USA.
+**(256)** "Functional Boxplots for Visualization of Complex Curve/Image Data: An Application to Precipitation and Climate Model Output" and "Paradigms for a 21st Century University," Colorado School of Mines, Golden, USA.

-(255) Genton, M. G. (2013), "Functional boxplots for visualization of complex curve/image data:
-An application to precipitation and climate model output" and "Paradigms for a 21st century university," University of Bocconi, Milan, Italy.
+**(255)** "Functional Boxplots for Visualization of Complex Curve/Image Data: An Application to Precipitation and Climate Model Output" and "Paradigms for a 21st Century University," University of Bocconi, Milan, Italy.

-(254) Genton, M. G. (2013), "Functional boxplots for visualization of complex curve/image data:
-An application to precipitation and climate model output" and "Paradigms for a 21st century university," University of Padova, Padova, Italy.
+**(254)** "Functional Boxplots for Visualization of Complex Curve/Image Data: An Application to Precipitation and Climate Model Output" and "Paradigms for a 21st Century University," University of Padova, Padova, Italy.

-(253) Genton, M. G. (2013), "Semiparametric efficient and robust estimation of an unknown symmetric population under arbitrary sample selection bias," SSC, Edmonton, Canada.
+**(253)** "Semiparametric Efficient and Robust Estimation of an Unknown Symmetric Population Under Arbitrary Sample Selection Bias," SSC, Edmonton, Canada.

-(252) Genton, M. G. (2013), "Nonparametric identification of copula structures," BIRS, Banff, Canada.
+**(252)** "Nonparametric Identification of Copula Structures," BIRS, Banff, Canada.

-(251) Genton, M. G. (2013), "Functional boxplots for visualization of complex curve/image data:
-An application to precipitation and climate model output" and "Paradigms for a 21st century university," McMaster University, Hamilton, Canada.
+**(251)** "Functional Boxplots for Visualization of Complex Curve/Image Data: An Application to Precipitation and Climate Model Output" and "Paradigms for a 21st Century University," McMaster University, Hamilton, Canada.

-(250) Genton, M. G. (2013), "Robust analysis of variance for functional and image data," Columbia University, New York, USA.
+**(250)** "Robust Analysis of Variance for Functional and Image Data," Columbia University, New York, USA.

-(249) Genton, M. G. (2013), "Functional boxplots for visualization of complex curve/image data:
-An application to precipitation and climate model output" and "Paradigms for a 21st century university," University of Wisconsin Madison, Madison, USA.
+**(249)** "Functional Boxplots for Visualization of Complex Curve/Image Data: An Application to Precipitation and Climate Model Output" and "Paradigms for a 21st Century University," University of Wisconsin Madison, Madison, USA.

-(248) Genton, M. G. (2013), "Functional boxplots for visualization of complex curve/image data:
-An application to precipitation and climate model output" and "Paradigms for a 21st century university," University of Illinois at Urbana-Champaign, Urbana, USA.
+**(248)** "Functional Boxplots for Visualization of Complex Curve/Image Data: An Application to Precipitation and Climate Model Output" and "Paradigms for a 21st Century University," University of Illinois at Urbana-Champaign, Urbana, USA.

 **---**